znob/python-oo-relations-mini-project-nyc-career-ds-102218/README.md

 # Python - Object Relationships Project

 ## Introduction
 In this lab we are going to practice object relationships in Python with an emphasis on has-many-through relationships.
-We will be building out a domain model for Guests, Invites, Dinner Parties, Recipes, and Reviews.
+We will be building out a domain model for Guests, Invites, Dinner Parties, Courses, Recipes, and Reviews.
 A guest will have a collection of invites, which will relate a guest to a dinner party, thus creating the has many through relationship between a user and a dinner party.
-Just like any good dinner party there will be more than just one thing to eat, which means that a dinner party will have a collection of recipes.
-A recipe also has many reviews, which are given directly by guests, so, guests will also have many reviews.
+Just like any good dinner party there will be more than just one thing to eat, which means that a dinner party will have a collection of courses.
+Since not all courses will be unique accorss all dinner parties, a recipe will have also have many courses.
+A recipe also has many reviews, which are given directly by guests, so, guests will also have many reviews as well.

-Read through the deliverables below to begin building out the following five classes and to figure out additional information about their relationships.
+Read through the deliverables below to begin building out these six classes and to figure out additional information about their relationships.
 > **Note:** You may not be able to build out all methods until you have set up relationships between the classes, so it is normal to jump around a bit in the building process.
 If you are confused about how the below models relate to each other, it may help to draw this out on a whiteboard before beginning to code.

 ## Objectives